Thakursachindev/DEEPFAKE-DETECTION/README.md

-### Note: Kandi Kit Installer is necessary  To run this deepfake detection file.
+### Note: Kandi Kit Installer is necessary  to run this Deepfake Detection file.